New Frontiers in Research Fund

 4. Feasibility considers the ability to execute the planned activities.

-5. Equity, diversity and inclusion (EDI) - renamed EDI in Research Practice (EDI-RP) for the Exploration stream - and support for early career researchers (ECRs) consider the research team’s commitment to fostering EDI in the research environment, as well as support of ECRs.
+5. Equity, diversity and inclusion in Research Practice (EDI-RP) and support for early career researchers (ECRs) considers the research team’s commitment to fostering EDI in the research environment, as well as support of ECRs.

 SPARC provides strategic support services and resources for applicants of UBC-led proposals, including program outreach, Test Your Concept sessions, project and proposal development, proposal review, in-person and virtual consultations, and workshops on competition-specific topics.
-CWL-protected resources for NFRF programs can be accessed here.
+SPARC also provides resources and sample grants to the UBC community for NFRF programs (CWL required).